BasLijten/blog/content/blog/oh-my-sitecore-I-powered-up-your-shell/index.md

 - "oh my posh"
 ---

 I love to make my work a bit more pleasant by having the right information at the right time.
-My work is also more pleasent when I work in an aesthetically designed environment.
+My work is also more pleasant when I work in an aesthetically designed environment.
 [Oh-my-posh](https://ohmyposh.dev) solves both for me, as it is a prompt theme engine which works with any shell.
 It allows to include any kind of data in a custom designed prompt, by the use of custom "segments".
 Think about battery information, realtime blood sugar information for diabetics, current node version, git info, you name it.
 However, it ~~is~~ was lacking one thing: Information of the Sitecore CLI: to which environment are you connected?
 You might be connected to the wrong environment, which may cause all kinds of error, for example, pushing the right data to the wrong environment ;).
 Being inspired by a [live coding session](https://youtu.be/_meKUIm9NwA) between [Scott Hanselman](https://www.hanselman.com/blog/) and [Jan de Dobbeleer](https://github.com/JanDeDobbeleer/), in which they made [a new custom segment for realtime Blood sugar readings](https://www.hanselman.com/blog/a-nightscout-segment-for-ohmyposh-shows-my-realtime-blood-sugar-readings-in-my-git-prompt), I decided to hop on and made my first contribution to an awesome open source project.
 Why?

 - [x] Contributing to one of the most awesome prompt theme engines?
 - [X] Making the first steps in a new language?
 (GoLang)